 We apply the fair value recognition provisions of ASC Topic 718, Compensation-Stock Compensation, which we refer to as ASC 718.
+Determining the amount of share-based compensation to be recorded required us to develop estimates of the fair value of stock options as of their grant date before operating as a public company.
 We recognize share-based compensation expense ratably over the requisite service period, which in most cases is the vesting period of the award.
 Calculating the fair value of share-based awards requires that we make highly subjective assumptions.

 We use the Black-Scholes option pricing model to value our stock option awards.
-Use of this valuation methodology requires that we make assumptions as to the volatility of our common stock, the expected term of our stock options, the risk free interest rate for a period that approximates the expected term of our stock options and our expected dividend yield.
+Use of this valuation methodology requires that we make assumptions as to the volatility of our common stock, the expected term of our stock options, and the risk free interest rate for a period that approximates the expected term of our stock options and our expected dividend yield.
 As a publicly-held company with a limited operating history, we utilized data from a representative group of companies to estimate expected stock price volatility.
 We selected companies from the biopharmaceutical industry with similar characteristics to us, including those in the early stage of product development and with a therapeutic focus.